preethamam/ImageStitching-Datasets-Compilation/README.md

 ```

 # Acknowledgements
-To all the authors who made the image stitching datasets public.
+I am thankful to all the authors who made the image stitching datasets public.

 # Feedback
 Please rate and provide feedback for further improvements.